RAG, Real-time Data, Vector Databases, Data Streaming, Apache Kafka, Machine Learning

 Raw change events often need processing before embedding generation: data cleaning (remove HTML tags, standardize formats, filter sensitive fields), enrichment (join with reference data), chunking (split large documents), and format conversion (transform to text suitable for semantic search).

-Apache Flink or Kafka Streams can perform these transformations in real-time, maintaining exactly-once processing semantics to ensure data consistency.
+Apache Flink or Kafka Streams can perform these transformations in real-time, maintaining exactly-once processing semantics (guaranteeing each event is processed exactly once, even during failures) to ensure data consistency.
+For implementation details, see What is Apache Flink: Stateful Stream Processing and Kafka Streams vs Apache Flink.

 Embedding Generation

 The transformation layer outputs text chunks to an embedding service.
-Modern embedding models convert text to dense vector representations.
-Batch requests improve throughput, caching reduces API costs, and error handling manages rate limits and transient failures.
+Modern embedding models (2025) convert text to dense vector representations that capture semantic meaning:

 Vector Database Writes